How to enable or disable write protection on a USB flash drive

 Protecting individual files

-You can always change the write-protection on individual files and folders on your removable disk.
-Fore more information, see how to write-protect files and folders.
+You can always change the write protection on individual files and folders on your removable disk.
+See the following page for further help and information about adjusting files.